sebaswvv/QuizMaster/README.md

 [x] - delete an entire quiz
 [x] - Wel echt /1 doen ipv query param
 [x] - Search doen op /quizzes en dan search param meegeven en dit checken in de controller
-[] - fix broken endpoints client side
+[x] - fix broken endpoints client side
 [] - Update an entire quiz client side
 [] - check each api call on client side for erros
-[] - Add search function to /choose page
+[x] - Add search function to /choose page
 [] - style the login modal
 [] - style register page
-[] - Show the username of the person that made a public quiz
+[x] - Show the username of the person that made a public quiz
 [] - add some information on the homepage of the website
 [] - update audience and issuer to work on remote
 [] - change username and email